LeemanGeophysicalLLC/GEARS/travel.md

 will be at the VFW.

 ## Food
-Meals, except the Thursday night BBQ are on your own.
+Meals, except the Thursday night BBQ and Friday lunch are on your own.
 The hotel does have a small breakfast buffet.
 There are many eateries within walking distance of the hotel.
 We've listed them below as well as some that are further away, but also good choices.
 Uber is alive and well in Siloam, as is Bite Squad.